Aid to be delivered to starving Syrian towns as early as Sunday

-NEW YORK, Jan 8 (Thomson Reuters Foundation) - Humanitarian groups could begin delivering much-needed aid in three besieged Syrian towns as early as Sunday, spokesmen said on Friday.
+NEW YORK (Thomson Reuters Foundation) - Humanitarian groups could begin delivering much-needed aid in three besieged Syrian towns as early as Sunday, spokesmen said on Friday.

 The International Committee of the Red Cross (ICRC) and U.N.
 World Food Programme (WFP) said they were preparing convoys packed with food and medical supplies for suffering populations in the towns of Madaya, al-Foua and Kefraya.